-Butter should not be allowed to churn until it is gathered compact in the buttermilk; stop churning as soon as the dash churns clean, when the butter is in a granulated condition about the size of a large shot; have a hair sieve, drain the buttermilk from the butter through the sieve, letting the butter remain in the churn; take a little pains to drain the buttermilk off as clean, or the buttermilk is rinsed out with-butter sufficiently hardens in the water, take it off from the water with the ladle and sieve -then place it upon the worker, here you gather your butter compact as you work in the salt.
-This process of washing butter uot only saves much handling of the butter, thereby keeping the grain of the butter perfeet, but it makes a more perfect separation of the caseine, as the buttermilk is composed of caseine and water.
-The rancidity of fruit, but if these shoots be stopped by butter is due to a fermentation generated by the caseine existing in it.
+Batter should not be allowed to churn until it is gathered compact in the buttermilk; stop churning as soon as the dash churas clean, when the butter is in a granulated condition about the size of a large shot ; have a hair 'sieve, drain the buttermilk from the butter through the sieve, letting the butter remain in the churn ; take a little pains to drain the buttermilk off as clean as you can; then take the water and turn it upon the butter in the churn in a stream of sufficient force to pass through the butter ; this separates the butter ; fill up the churn half or two-thirds full of water, and then with the churn dash stir it up a little, and the result is that your butter is washed Slean, or the buttermilk is rinsed out withbutter sufficiently hardens in the water, take it off from the water with the ladle and sieve -then place it upon the worker, here you gather your butter compact as you work in the salt.
+This process of washing butter uot only saves much handling of the butter, thereby keeping the grain of the butter perfect, but it makes a more perfect separation of the caseine, as the buttermilk is composed of caseine and water.
+The rancidity of butter is due to a fermentation generated by the onseine existing in it.
 Butter free from caseine and water, requires no salt to keep it.
-In salting butter, no rule can be given.
+"In salting butter, no rule can be given.
 He always salted it to the taste.
-Salt flavors the butter; it loosens and helps expel the caseine and buttermilk from the butter, if there is any in it; also helps preserve the butter from becoming rancid, if there is not too much caseine left in it, it also toughens the grain of the butter, dissolves and helps carry off all for some other temporary curtain, to be let eign matter.
-In working butter the lever down or put up when necessary.
-All the or ladle should never be allowed to slip or fruit produced on the spring should be allowed to slip or which never rises about the spring should be allowed. slice on the butter, if it does it injures the grain; overworked butter soon has an old tree in September, causing very frequently butter taste.

-In working butter, never try to force the buttermilk out; work light, just move the butter so as to give the salt a chance to dissolve; as fast as the salt dissolves it will earry off the buttermilk and water by light working .- SENTINEL, in Usica Weekly Herald.
+Salt flavors the butter ; it loosens and helps expel the caseine and buttermilk from the butter, if there is any in it; also helps preserve the butter from becoming rancid, if there is not too much caseine left in it, it also toughens the grain of the eign matter.
+In working butter the lever or ladle should never be allowed to slip or slide on the butter, if it does it injures the grain ; overworked butter soon has an old butter taste.
+In working butter, never try to force the buttermilk out; work light, just move the butter so as to give the salt a chance to dissolve; as fast as the salt dissolves it will earry off the buttermilk and water by light working.-SENTINEL, in Utica Weekly Herald.